Skip to main content

 }]);

 In the above HTML code, we have used input field to change the view value and one way binding to see the model value.
 In javascript code, we have defined a directive called parsersExample.
 In the linking function of the directive, we have defined two parsers functions namely parsers1() and parsers2().
 And then pushed the function into the $parsers array defined on ngModelController.
 The order of pushing (note that functions are pushed in array) of functions matters.
-See the working example to understand the execution of functions:$formatters (Model to View):
+See the working example to understand the execution of functions:

-$formattersis an array of function which execute when there is change in expression bound in ngModel programmatically, usually via events or function call.$formatterscause the conversion of $modelValue into the form desirable to assign in $veiwValue.
-Formatters are used to format / convert the $modelValue for display.- The value is passed through each
+• $formatters cause the conversion of $modelValue into the form desirable to assign in $veiwValue.
+Formatters are used to format / convert the $modelValue for display.

-$formattersfunction and the return value of one function is passed to next function. - Last return value is used as actual DOM value.
+• The value is passed through each $formatters function and the return value of one function is passed to next function.

 HTML Code: